stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 these sorts of connections is a central feature of the kind of thinking and writing you will do in college.

-As you can see from the example here to the right, the process of annotation keeps me engaged, active, and alert---key components in critical thinking.
+As you can see from the example page below, the process of annotation keeps me engaged, active, and alert---key components in critical thinking.